corda/corda/readme.txt

  $ build/darwin-i386-compile-fast/avian -cp build/test Hello

 on Windows:

 Install the current MSYS from the MinGW page (selecting the C and C++ compilers).
 Follow the post-install options to create the file system link to the compiler.
 Upgrade to GNU make 3.81 by downloading the current release of GNU make from the same download page as the MSYS download page.
 Extract the tarball into your MSYS installation directory.
 Open the MSYS shell and:

- $ export JAVA_HOME=C:/my/java/install # be sure to use forward slashes
+ $ export JAVA_HOME="C:/Program Files/Java/jdk1.6.0_07"
  $ make
- $ build/mingw32_nt-6.0-i386-compile-fast/avian -cp build/test Hello
+ $ build/windows-i386-compile-fast/avian -cp build/test Hello

+Adjust JAVA_HOME according to your system, but be sure to use forward slashes in the path.

 Introduction
 ------------